illy94/CS252_Project/README.md

 - update the seen models through javascript
 - user authentication for logins
 - allow the user to upload and download the pdfs of the images as well for easy access
+- allow users to login in a seperate page

 ---